Chongwei41/GCDWeek4/README.md

 This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.
-* First, download and unzip the data file into your R working directory.
+* First, download and unzip the data file into R working directory.
-* Second, download the R source code into your R working directory.
+* Second, download the R source code into R working directory.
 * Finally, execute R source code to generate tidy data file.

 ### Data description